clojurewerkz/quartzite.docs/articles/jobs.md

-## Using Quartz jobs contexts and data maps
+## Jobs contexts and job data maps

 Many jobs will need some kind of context to carry out their duties.
 For example, an aggregation job associated with a particular account will need that account's id in order to load it from a data store.
 A job that involves retrieving Web pages may need the URL to use and so on.

-Quartz (and in turn, Quartzite) allow jobs and triggers to be given a *job detail map*.
-It is an object that is effectively a map.
-Quartzite provides convenience functions to convert Clojure maps to job detail maps and vice versa.

-TBD
+When Quartz executes a job, it will pass it a **job context** object that among other things, includes arbitrary data that the job needs.

+Lets take a look at a simplest Quartzite job possible:

+{% gist 1fb0eb95d00cf2030db3 %}

+It takes the aforementioned **job context** which is an instance of [JobExecutionContext](http://quartz-scheduler.org/api/2.1.5/org/quartz/JobExecutionContext.html).
+The job execution context you can retrieve **job data map**.
+Quartzite offers a function that returns **job data map** as an immutable Clojure map:

+{% gist 1fc14e13304951430b2b %}

+Job data is optional and can be added via the job definition DSL:

+{% gist e565e0520803ef7f8d3f %}

 ## Scheduling jobs for execution